tasmota/docs/docs/TFL.md

 tasmota.add_cmd('rec', rec) # rec30 left -> record 30 seconds from I2S microphone to "/left.wav"
 ```

-Note: Most of the descriptor values do not really matter here, but the whole descriptor must have valid values, meaning some values MUST not be 0!
+!!! note "Most of the descriptor values do not really matter here, but the whole descriptor must have valid values, meaning some values MUST not be 0!"

-Then you can talk into the microphone with around 1 word per second and later upload this file to your Edgeimpulse project via your computer.
+Then you can talk into the microphone with around 1 word per second and later upload this file to your [Edge Impulse](https://www.edgeimpulse.com/) project via your computer.

-!!! tip "General strategies"
+### General strategies

 1. Mix input samples from different microphones.
 Using the computer or phone for audio recording is way more user friendly, so add some samples the easy way.
-    But without enough samples from your ESP-microphone-setup the final performance will be mediocre at best.
+But without enough samples from your ESP32 microphone the final performance will be mediocre at best.
 2. Input samples from different speakers will very likely lead to a more robust model.
 So ask family and friends for help.
 3. More is more.
 Almost always adding more samples will result in a better performing model.
 Don't give up, if testing performance degrades in the early stages of audio harvesting.
 Just make sure to only add valid audio data with correct labels and the final result will improve with more audio data.

+### Edge Impulse

-#### For training on Edgeimpulse.com some post processing is usually necessary.
+For training on [Edge Impulse](https://www.edgeimpulse.com/) some post processing is usually necessary.

-If you have uploaded a sample containing many repetitions of one word, there is a convenient split function, that slices the long megasample into one-second samples.
+If you have uploaded a sample containing many repetitions of one word, there is a convenient split function, that slices the long mega-sample into one-second samples.
 For very short words this works automatically pretty well, for longer words close to one second it is recommended to check and fix possible errors immediately.
 You can check the resulting simple sample including the correct label:

 <figcaption>16-bit-sample with label "computer":</figcaption>